 Air-tight containers deserve a spot on your shelf.
 Decant granola, crackers, nuts, and dried fruit into these stylish see-through containers for a sleeker, more organized display.
-(We like Rubbermaid's Sleek Brilliance line (from $7.99, bedbathandbeyond.com).
-Instead of buying individually packaged goods, buy in bulk and then divide snacks up in smaller containers.
+We like Rubbermaid's Sleek Brilliance line (from $7.99, bedbathandbeyond.com).
+Instead of buying individually packaged goods, buy in bulk, and then divide snacks up in smaller containers.
 This is a good way to keep portions under control and an easy way to instruct the kids on healthy eating habits.

 There are two good reasons why you might want to keep the sweets high up.
 First, as Amy Pottinger of Caviar and Crayons says, "No one wants to walk into their kitchen to find sugar and flour all over the floor!"
 And isn't that the truth?
-Keep all of the sweeter goods and baking staples—sugar, candies, cookies, etc.—stored at the highest shelf.
+Keep all of the sweeter goods and baking staples—sugar, candies, cookies, etc.—stored on the highest shelf.
 The second reason is to free up storage space for healthy snack options at eye level.
-And here's another Good Thing for the kids: Dedicate a shelf or separate drawer to shatterproof cups and dishes, all kept within easy reach, so they can grab their own snacks each afternoon.
+And here's another tip for parents: Dedicate a shelf or separate drawer to shatterproof cups and dishes, all kept within easy reach, so they can grab their own snacks each afternoon.

-In our pantry, implement something called the "anytime shelf."
-These are the healthier snacking options that are pernissible between breakfast, lunch, and dinner—in other words, they're treats the kids can eat anytime.
+Implement something called the "anytime shelf."
+These are the healthier snacking options that are permissible between breakfast, lunch, and dinner—in other words, they are treats the kids can eat anytime.
 Storing them at eye-level allows the kids to help themselves whenever they feel hungry.
-For Annie Shea Thompson of DIY Décor Mom, it's all about instilling healthy habits: "For my family, a well-designed kid-friendly pantry is all about fostering independence with my kids and involving them in cooking early-on," she says.
+For Annie Shea Thompson of DIY Décor Mom, it's all about instilling healthy habits: "For my family, a well-designed, kid-friendly pantry is all about fostering independence with my kids and involving them in cooking early-on," she says.
 "I set-up snack-baskets with mom-approved options (applesauce, pretzels, dried fruits, raisins, etc.) in easy-to-reach locations so the kids can help themselves at snack time."

-While you teach the importance healthy eating habits, help them develop another skill: reading.
-Label the shelves—a set of chalkboard stickers and an erasable chalk marker will do the job—and use it as a teaching moment for younger kids who are still learning how to read and introduce new foods to older ones.
+While you teach the importance of healthy eating habits, help them develop another skill: reading.
+Label the shelves—a set of chalkboard stickers and an erasable chalk marker ($11.99, amazon.com) will do the job—and use it as a teaching moment for younger kids who are still learning how to read and introduce new foods to older ones.
 Dedicate a lower shelf to corralling lunch boxes and packs.
 If you happen to love the art of organization as much as we do, a matching set of canisters, bins, and other storage vessels will streamline the look of your pantry.
-(Aren't you happier looking in a pantry when it is aesthetically pleasing?)